TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 26/Genesis 26.27.md

 ---

-And Isaac said unto them, Wherefore are ye come unto me, seeing ye hate me, and have sent me away from you?
+Isaac said to them, "Why have you come to me, since you hate me, and have sent me away from you?"